Meet the Google Weather API: Real time weather for maps

 What can the Google Weather API be used for?

 Well, it can obviously be used to tell the weather.
-The documentation for the Google Weather API is straightforward and the API itself is easy enough to use.
+The documentation is straightforward and the API itself is easy enough to use.
 With a few lines of code (or a carefully worded Gemini prompt), you can build a basic weather app like the one below:

 But Google's ambition for the Weather API goes far beyond simple weather apps.
 It envisions the Weather API as a key component in building predictive, weather aware solutions by combining it with other Google Maps APIs.
 For instance, when used alongside the Routes API or GMPRO, it can power route planning tools that adjust in real time based on current weather conditions.
 We'll build an example of this later in the tutorial series.